 - ECO-P1.
-Recognise and protect the values, characteristics or extent of significant natural areas identified in SCHED6 by applying the effects management hierarchy: - 1.
+Recognise and protect the values, characteristics or extent of significant natural areas identified in SCHED6 by: - 1.
 Avoiding loss or degradation in preference to remediation or mitigation; and - 2.
 Remedying or mitigating any unavoidable adverse effects; and - 3.
 Where any adverse effects cannot be avoided, remedied or mitigated in accordance with ECO-P1.1 and P1.2, significant residual adverse effects are offset to achieve no net loss; and - 4.
-Where remediation, mitigation or offsetting are required, as a first priority it relates to the indigenous biodiversity that has been lost or degraded (whether by on-site or off-site methods): and - 5.
-Where biodiversity offsetting or compensation is required it is in accordance with APP4.
+Where remediation, mitigation or offsetting are required, as a first priority it relates to the indigenous biodiversity that has been lost or degraded (whether by on-site or off-site methods). - ECO-P2.
+Recognise, protect, and enhance the ecological sustainability, indigenous biodiversity values and characteristics of significant natural areas by:

-- Recognise, protect, and enhance the ecological sustainability, indigenous ECO-P2. biodiversity values and characteristics of significant natural areas by: - 1.
-Only allowing the removal of indigenous vegetation in sustainable quantities within locally significant natural areas; and - 2.
-Only allowing the removal of indigenous vegetation in sustainable quantities and in limited circumstances within internationally, nationally or regionally significant natural areas; and - 3.
-Avoiding indigenous vegetation clearance in locations that are of significance to mana whenua to the maximum extent practicable; and - 4.
+- 1. Only allowing the removal of indigenous vegetation in sustainable quantities within locally significant natural areas; and - 2.
+Only allowing the removal of indigenous vegetation in limited circumstances within internationally, nationally or regionally significant natural areas; and - 3.
+Avoiding indigenous vegetation clearance in locations that are of significance to mana whenua; and - 4.
 Protecting the health and functioning of significant natural areas that are wetland or include part of a wetland, by avoiding inappropriate land use practices, subdivision and development. - 5.
 Protect and enhance connectivity along and between significant natural areas and other areas of indigenous vegetation and habitat of indigenous fauna. - ECO-P3.
-Provide for the permitted activities and for the continued operation of lawfully established activities as identified in ECO-R1-R13, in and adjacent to significant natural areas by enabling the removal of indigenous vegetation in limited circumstances where: for: - 1.-The relocation, maintenance or construction of fence lines for stock exclusion: and - -Conservation activities: and - 3.-Construction of permitted building platforms including services access: and - 4.--Maintenance of existing roads, driveways, tracks and water intake/discharge structures; and - 5.-Sustainable harvesting of indigenous vegetation and/or removal of manuka or kanuka where the indigenous biodiversity values and ecological characteristics of the significant natural area are maintained or enhanced: and - 6.-Limited indigenous vegetation removal to manage fire risk; and - 7.-Limited indigenous vegetation removal for small scale renewable energy generation.
+Provide for permitted activities and for the continued operation of lawfully established activities in and adjacent to significant natural areas by enabling the removal of indigenous vegetation for: - 1.
+The relocation, maintenance or construction of fence lines for stock exclusion; and - 2.
+Conservation activities; and - 3.
+Construction of permitted building platforms including services and access; and - 4.
+Maintenance of existing roads, driveways, tracks and water intake/discharge structures; and - 5.
+Sustainable harvesting of indigenous vegetation and/or removal of manuka or kanuka where the indigenous biodiversity values and ecological characteristics of the significant natural area are maintained or enhanced; and - 6.
+Limited indigenous vegetation removal to manage fire risk; and - 7.
+Limited indigenous vegetation removal for small scale renewable energy generation.